The Order of Adjectives

 Color

-In the order of adjectives, color adjectives come next after shape.
-We normally use color adjectives to describe objects and animals:
+In the order of adjectives, adjectives for color come next after shape adjectives.
+We typically use color adjectives to describe objects and animals:

 The rusty big old wide GREY delivery truck has been stationary along the road for years now.